As Instagram remains blocked in Turkey, Erdogan accuses social media companies of 'digital fascism'

 “We have tried to establish a line of dialogue through our relevant institutions.
 However, we have not yet been able to achieve the desired cooperation,” Erdogan said.

-The transportation and infrastructure minister, Abdulkadir Uraloglu, said Turkish authorities had met with representatives of the Meta-owned company last week and were holding a fresh round of talks on Monday.
+The transportation and infrastructure minister, Abdulkadir Uraloglu, said Turkish authorities had met with representatives of the Meta-owned company last week and held a fresh round of talks on Monday without reaching a resolution.

+“We didn't get the exact result we wanted,” Uraloglu said.
+“We don't think there will be any progress today.”

 Instagram has more than 57 million users in Turkey, a nation of 85 million people, according to We Are Social Media, a digital marketing news company based in New York.